Melodie Gliniewicz, 51, is charged with four counts of disbursing charitable funds for personal benefit

-The misappropriated funds between September 2008 and September 2015 were used for personal expenses such as a trip to Hawaii and charges at Starbucks, Dunkin' Donuts, and Fox Lake Theatre, according to authorities and the indictment.
-They also included over 400 restaurant bills, authorities said.
+Misappropriated funds paid for expenses such as a trip to Hawaii and charges at Starbucks, Dunkin’ Donuts, and Fox Lake Theatre, according to authorities.

 “Melodie has suffered greatly over the past few months and continues to move her family forward after the emotionally traumatizing events of September 1, 2015,” when her husband killed himself, said the law firm Kelleher & Buckley.

-"Considering Melodie's cooperation with law enforcement, she is devastated by the decision to bring charges against her.
-Melodie is a victim of her husband's secret actions and looks forward to her day in court to show the world her innocence," the statement said.
+“Considering Melodie’s cooperation with law enforcement, she is devastated by the decision to bring charges against her,” her attorneys said in a statement.

 Lake County Sheriff Mark Curran summarized how the shooting of Lt.
 Gliniewicz came to national attention.
 He was deemed a hero killed in the line of duty, until authorities discovered he had been worrying about being thrown in jail for misuse of Explorer Post funds.